free-honey/naumachia/README.md

 PAB but Rusty

-WIP implementation of the Plutus Application Backend.
+Work in Progress

+Naumachia is a framework for writing Cardano Smart Contracts, especially the portion run off-chain.

+The goal is to get smart contracts running in minutes, allow designers to test at all levels of abstraction, and make deployment easy!

 Intended to be used as the off-chain backend for [Aiken](https://github.com/txpipe/aiken) or any other on-chain script (UPLC) source :)

-The goal is to allow people to get smart contracts running in minutes, allow them to test at all levels of abstraction, and easily inject the code into other rust projects.
-Imagine interacting with your smart contract using a CLI, and then compiling the same code into WASM and injecting it into your Web dApp!

 ### Examples
 Included is a simple smart contract with a mocked backend that can be run from your terminal.
 An adaptor for a real